Bill: No absentee ballot applications unless requested

 Voters sent in record numbers of absentee ballots in large part because of a state program to send absentee ballot applications to every voter in Georgia.
 That would be illegal under a bill that has passed a House committee Wednesday.

-Republican state Rep. Shaw Blackmon (R-Bonaire), says absentee ballots were part of the problem during the June primary.
+Republican State Rep. Shaw Blackmon (R-Bonaire), said absentee ballots were part of the problem during the June primary.

-"This is about whether Georgia gets it right on election day," Blackmon told 11Alive News.
+"This is about whether Georgia gets it right on Election Day," Blackmon said.
 "And I think the flooding of those extra ballots, whether it be in person or by mail, created some problems that were hard to overcome."

 "They are not prioritizing the safety of voters and prioritizing access to the ballot," said committee member and state Rep. Bee Nguyen (D-Atlanta), in an interview with 11Alive News.

-Democrats say it’s a move that reeks of politics – following a primary election in Georgia where more voters pulled Democratic ballots that Republican.
+Democrats said it’s a move that reeks of politics – following a primary election in Georgia where more voters pulled Democratic ballots that Republican.

 "We’ve seen the numbers.
 We know Democrats have outvoted Republicans," Nguyen said.
 "And we know that vote by mail and making it easy to vote by mail is certainly going to support that trend moving forward."